About Q Fever

 - chest pain on breathing

-- nausea, vomiting
+- nausea, vomiting and diarrhoea

 - abdominal pain

-Diagnosis of Q fever is made via a series of blood tests.
+Diagnosis of Q Fever is made via a series of blood tests.
 Effective treatment includes antibiotic therapy.
-With early diagnosis, treatment is simple and a good outcome can be expected.
+With early diagnosis, treatment is simple, and a good outcome can be expected.

-Initial – blood and a skin test.
-This is recommended to ascertain if the individual has previously been exposed to Q fever – either naturally or by previous vaccination.
-In many cases, people have been unknowingly infected previously with a mild strain of the disease, which was not confirmed by a doctor as Q fever.
+This is recommended to ascertain if the individual has previously been exposed to Q Fever – either naturally or by previous vaccination.
+In many cases, people have been unknowingly infected previously with a mild strain of the disease, which was not confirmed by a doctor as Q Fever.

-Interpretations – blood test and skin test.
 If interpretation confirms as – previously being infected with the disease, vaccination is unnecessary.

-Find out more information on Q fever visit Better Health Channel
+Find out more information on Q Fever visit Better Health Channel.

 Fast facts:

-- Q fever is spread to humans from cattle, sheep, goats and wild pigs.
+- Q Fever is spread to humans from cattle, sheep, goats and wild pigs.

 - People can become infected when splashed with infected body fluids or by breathing infected dust.

-- Q fever causes flu like symptoms and can be dangerous for people with heart problems.
+- Q Fever causes flu like symptoms and can be dangerous for people with heart problems.

 - Wear protective clothing and consider vaccination if you are at risk of infection.